martinkostelnik/textbite/README.md

     [--alto altos/]
  ```

-Should you only run YOLO/GNN as standalone models, the scripts are available in the `scripts` folder.
+Should you only run YOLO/GNN as standalone models, bash scripts are available in the `scripts` folder.
+Note that paths in those scripts have to be changed to suit your needs

 ## Models